Graduation and Retention Rates: Find Out if Anyone Sticks Around

 AUPR Manati Retention Rates: Are They Too Low?

-In order to graduate you have to make it past freshman year.
-With only 67.0% of students staying on to become sophomores, American University of Puerto Rico Manati has freshman retention rates below the national average of 70.9%.
+You have to make it past freshman year in order to graduate.
+With only 55.0% of students staying on to become sophomores, American University of Puerto Rico Manati has among the worst freshman retention rates in the country.

 - When you attend a school that is high quality and a good fit for you, it is more likely you'll return for another year.Read more about why retention is so important.